 I had a dream last night.
-I should have got up and went into the other room and dictated it into my phone recorder so it was fresh, but I still remember much of it.
+I should have got up and gone into the other room and dictated it into my phone recorder so it was fresh, but I still remember much of it.
 It was short.
 There were a couple more short dreams that followed, but I cannot remember them at all right now.

 In the dream, I’m watching some people beside me that are looking for the moon.
 It is pitch black and we start to see a bright but blurry object shining through what might be clouds.
 It gets bright and moves around a bit – and then it’s very bright and round shaped and staying in one place.
 They are oohing and ahhing.
 I look at them and I realize, they are shining a very bright flashlight to look for the moon.